sakaiproject/sakai/samigo/README.import_export.txt

 Object bank format is supported for web service inquiries via QTIService.

 2. Export in Firefox.
+   a.
+In some cases, JSF prepends extra lines, see 7, below.
+When you export, you will see "XML Parsing Error: xml processing instruction is not at start of external entity."
+This can be safely ignored.
+If you want to see the XML, you can do so with "view source".

-Users requiring an XML (.xml) extension in Firefox browsers should "Save as Type:" "Web Page, HTML only" and specify the ".xml" extension, explicitly typing the desired file name and extension.
+   b.Users requiring an XML (.xml) extension in Firefox browsers should "Save as Type:" "Web Page, HTML only" and specify the ".xml" extension, explicitly typing the desired file name and extension.
 DO NOT save as "Text File", this will save only the text nodes of the XML document, and will cause errors on re-import.

-Note: Tests and Quizzes will accept files with any extension as long as they are in correct format for importation.
+   c.
+Tests and Quizzes will accept files with any extension as long as they are in correct format for importation.
 (SAK-1203).

 3. Question format issues on export.
   a.
 Blank space lost in the question text for the file upload question.